Lenexa, Kansas

-Lenexa /lᵻˈnɛksə/ is a city in Johnson County, Kansas, United States.
-It is one of four principal cities of the Kansas City Metropolitan Area and 9th most populated city of Kansas.
-As of the 2020 census, the population of the city was 57,434.
-It is the birthplace of Garmin and the regional headquarters of Kiewit Construction.
-It is bordered by the cities of Shawnee to the north, Overland Park to the east, De Soto to the west and Olathe to the south.
+Lenexa /lᵻˈnɛksə/ is a city in Johnson County, Kansas, United States, and part of the Kansas City metropolitan area.
+As of the 2020 census, the population of the city was 57,434. making it the ninth-most populated city in Kansas.
+It is bordered by the cities of Shawnee to the north, Overland Park to the east, De Soto to the west, and Olathe to the south.

 History

-Twelve years before the town of Lenexa was platted, James Butler Hickok staked a claim on 160 acre at what is now the corner of 83rd and Clare Road.
+Twelve years before the town of Lenexa was platted, James Butler Hickok staked a claim on 160 acre at what is now the corner of 83rd St and Clare Road.
 Filed in 1857, the claim was not far from the Kansas River, and was 20 mi southwest of Westport, Missouri, and the start of the Santa Fe Trail.
 The trail meandered through this area on its way to Santa Fe, New Mexico.

 On March 22, 1858, Hickok was elected one of the first four constables of nearby Monticello Township.
-Later, Hickok became a scout for the Free-State Army, a sharpshooter and eventually, one of the most famous folk heroes of the American West, Wild Bill Hickok.
+Later, Hickok became a scout for the Free-State Army, a sharpshooter, and eventually, one of the most famous folk heroes of the American West, Wild Bill Hickok.

 At about the same time as Hickok filed his claim, a census of the Shawnee Indians living in the area was being taken, and one of the residents listed was Na-Nex-Se Blackhoof.
 She was the widow of Chief Blackhoof, the second signer of the 1854 treaty that ceded 1600000 acre of the Kansas Shawnee Indian reservation to the United States government.

 In 1865, the Kansas and Neosho Valley Railroad was organized to take advantage of favorable new land laws.
 It later changed its name to Missouri River, Ft.
 Scott and Gulf Railroad, and in 1869 purchased a right-of-way from C.A.
 Bradshaw in the area that is now Lenexa, with the stipulation that a depot be built on the property.

 Bradshaw also sold 10.5 acre to Octave Chanute, a railroad civil engineer, who platted the town in 1869.
-Legend states that the first town name proposed was "Bradshaw", but Bradshaw modestly refused and the name "Lenexa", a derivation of the name Na-Nex-Se, the name of Shawnee Chief Thomas Blackhoof's wife, was adopted.
+Legend states that the first town name proposed was "Bradshaw", but Bradshaw modestly refused, and the name "Lenexa", a derivation of the name Na-Nex-Se, the name of Shawnee Chief Thomas Blackhoof's wife, was adopted.